mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/security/ent/secrets/unseal-store/index.md

    {"sealed":true,"threshold":1,"shares":1,"progress":0}
    ```

-   If the value of `"sealed"` is `false`, do not complete the rest of this procedure.
+   If the value of `"sealed"` is `false`, stop now.
 If the Secret Store is not sealed, you cannot unseal it.

 1. Use the following `curl` command to unseal the store.